Hamilton Dual Credits

 Status: Registration open May to September - Contact your Student Services or Guidance department for specific dates!

-College Credit 1: Introduction to Psychology (PSYCSS156)
+College Credit 1: Positive Psychology (PSYC10028)

 Course Description: Explore the scientific study of mental processes and behaviour, including the concepts of normality and abnormality.
 Investigate the biological basis of human experience, sensation and perception, learning and memory, and the nature of consciousness.
 Examine personality theories, health and stress, and various psychological disorders, including their etiology and treatments.